UDPSYSCG - BSc Psychology and Sociology

 - GCSE English and Mathematics at grade C/grade 4 or above (or equivalent)

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Psychology Extended degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Psychology (including foundation year) BSc.

 Applicants with relevant professional qualifications or extensive professional experience will also be considered on a case by case basis.